Hesam-lab/ecg-feature-extraction/README.md

 | Sample, fuzzy, Rényi, permutation and dispersion entropy | Calculated directly from the retained, non-interpolated RR values |
 | Spectral entropy, Higuchi fractal dimension and Lempel–Ziv complexity | The concatenated retained RR values are linearly interpolated at **4 Hz** by the pipeline's `interpolate_rr()` function |

-These interpolation steps create an evenly sampled representation of the retained RR series; they do **not** reconstruct excluded RR intervals or fill the original artefact gap.
-Because original RR timestamps are not supplied to the HRV functions, the interpolation operates on the shortened, concatenated timeline.
+These interpolation steps create an evenly sampled representation of the retained RR series.

 ---